 Ukraine has been a priority partner country for Estonia’s bilateral development cooperation since 2006.
 Furthermore, Ukraine was the first beneficiary country in 1998 when Estonia started to provide bilateral aid.
-Estonia has contributed over 9 million euros towards supporting Ukraine’s development throughout the years, out of which 6 million were allocated between 2014–2016.
+Estonia has contributed over 11 million euros towards supporting Ukraine’s development throughout the years, out of which about 9 million has been allocated between 2014–2017.

 The focus of the bilateral development co-operation is on the actions which would support the Ukraine-EU Association Agreement.
 In 2017, Estonian development co-operation with Ukraine concentrates on democracy building and good governance (incl e-governance and ICT solutions in public administration), as well as support for business environment and education.
 The main beneficiaries of the bilateral development co-operation are governmental and non-governmental organizations, local governments, universities and etc.